Skip to main content

 LCP elements

-Screenshots are taken taken independently of the initial RUM data collection and it may not always be possible to take a screenshot.
+Screenshots are taken independently of the initial RUM data collection and it may not always be possible to take a screenshot.
 For example, a page may require login or the page may have been updated and the relevant element removed.

 Example Page Views

 This table shows the most recent user experiences from the most recent page visits.
-Each visit will show the URL, country, device and browser.
+Each visit will show the URL, country, device, and browser.
 As well as the metric score for the individual visit.

 Experiences page view